Up to A$5,000 available to support your Honours (or Coursework Masters) project.

 The AINSE Honours Scholarship is an A$5,000 payment given to students undertaking an honours project OR a Masters by coursework+thesis project involving the use of nuclear techniques, materials or by using prior AINSE-sponsored research data.

 Am I eligible?

-Eligible students will be enrolled in an honours degree OR a Masters by coursework+thesis degree at an AINSE Member University for some period between 1st January 2022 and 31st March 2022.
+Eligible students will be enrolled in an honours degree (final year), OR a Masters by coursework+thesis degree, at an AINSE Member University for some period between 1st January 2024 and 31st March 2024.

 The student’s research project must involve the use of ANSTO facilities, or the analysis of data previously collected from ANSTO facilities, in collaboration with an ANSTO staff member.

 To apply for the Honours Scholarship, contact your AINSE Councillor and complete the application form using our online application portal linked below.